jp2321/dl4cv_dev/slides/chapter6_01_ObjectDetection.md

 - CNN used to create convolutional features
 - Regional Proposal Network (RPN) identified regions
-- Proposals are classification and regression
+- Proposals used by fully connected layers to perform a classification (Object Classification) and a regression (Bounding Box)

 <img src="vl5/faster_rcnn.png" width="30%">